ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 * {@link builds/guides/development/custom-builds Customize one of the existing builds}.

 	This option does not require any changes in your project's configuration.
 You will create a new build somewhere next to your project and include it like you included one of the existing builds.
 Therefore, it is the easiest way to add missing features.

 	Read more about this method in the {@link builds/guides/integration/installing-plugins Installing plugins} guide.

-* {@link builds/guides/integration/advanced-setup Integrate the editor from source}.

-	In this approach you will include a CKEditor 5 built from source &mdash; so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.

-	Read more about this option in the [Integrating CKEditor 5 from source](#integrating-ckeditor-5-built-from-source) section.

 * [Use the CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).